Skip to main content

 Safety through strategy

-Winner of the German Work Safety Prize 2019 in the “Strategic” category
+Winner of the German Occupational Safety Award 2019 and 2025 in the ‘Strategic’ category

 Safety through a common goal